Introduction to Education

 More information on our vision and values

-- Hear Mark Scott, Secretary of the NSW Department of Education, discuss the Strategic Plan 2018-2022
+- Hear Mark Scott, former Secretary of the NSW Department of Education, discuss the Strategic Plan 2018-2022

 NSW public schools provide safe learning and teaching environments to encourage healthy, happy, successful and productive students.